pieterberg/Smartie-Sorter/README.md

 Arduino Smartie Sorter 3000 project for sorting Smarties and M&M's based on their colour using the TCS3200 colour sensor built into a mini Arcade Game enclosure.

-The sorting mechanism and the sorting algorithm is based on the Arduino Color Sorter Project from How to Mechatronics (2016).

-## References

-How to Mechatronics, 2016.
-Arduino Color Sorter Project [WWW Document].
-URL https://howtomechatronics.com/projects/arduino-color-sorter-project/ (accessed 1.1.21).